acuminous/jinkies/README.md

 		quartzScheduler.scheduleJob(job, trigger)
 	}

-Change the "repeatInterval" attribute from 15000 to the desired number of milliseconds to change the poll frequency.

 ## <a id="schedulingNotifications"></a>Scheduling Notifications
 We use Jinkies to tell everyone it's time for the daily stand-up.
 Someday we hope